magland/todo/README.md

 ---

+### 2024-03-06

+- [ ] Move neurosift app to neurosift.org

 ### 2024-03-04

-- [ ] measure entropy of ephys recording to get an idea of compression potential
+- [x] measure entropy of ephys recording to get an idea of compression potential

 ### 2024-03-01